message/iata/EG.md

-Published 19.10.2021
+Published 04.11.2021
 1. Passengers arriving from Argentina, Australia, Bolivia, Brazil, Canada, Chile, China (People's Rep.), Colombia, Ecuador, France (Paris), Germany (Frankfurt), Guyana, Italy (Rome), Japan, Korea (Rep.), Mexico, New-Zealand, Paraguay, Peru, Suriname, Thailand, USA, United Kingdom (London Heathrow), Uruguay or Venezuela must have a printed negative COVID-19 RT-PCR test taken at most 96 hours before departure of the last direct flight to Egypt.
 The test must be based on a nasal or oral swab.
 The test result must have a stamp of the issuing laboratory or a QR code.
+A COVID-19 RT-PCR test used to depart Egypt becomes invalid for re-entry in all cases.
 This does not apply to:
 - passengers younger than 6 years;
 - passengers arriving directly at Hurghada (HRG), Marsa Alam (RMF), Sharm El Sheikh (SSH) or Taba (TCP);